UnrealRider/Verse-Bites/Lesson-Bites/README.md

 -----

-## Environment Setup: Get Ready in Five Steps
+## Environment Setup: Get Ready in 6 Steps

 Please follow the steps below to set up your learning environment.